2019 Session Dates:

 Please call Holly Winter at 510.524.9012 or send an email to

 On the first day of camp we will hold auditions to assess your child’s skill and comfort level on stage.
 Your child must prepare a two-minute (or less) memorized audition piece in English.
 This can be a poem, standard monologue or a passage from a book; NO jokes, improvised or self-written materials, please.
 The audition is the only chance the staff will have to see your child perform before we cast the show, pick something easy and fun.
 We are looking for presence, voice projection, posture and, of course, talent.
 Encourage your child to shine!
+Click here for information about helping your child prepare his/her audition.

 Every day of camp is important.